Apply for a building consent

 • use our online building consent application guidance

 You will need to supply all of the documentation relating to the proposed work when you apply for a building consent through Objective Build.
-If there is information missing, we may consider declining to accept your application under section 45 of the Building Act 2004.
+If there is information missing, we may decline to accept your application under section 45 of the Building Act 2004.

 The minimum information required is: